Scenario 4

 Orders: status to order_status

-Blast radius (wide): stg_orders, the YAML column tests in _staging__models.yml, and roughly 7 downstream files including int_orders_enriched, int_daily_revenue, int_customer_order_summary, and fct_orders.
-The staging model already aliases status as order_status, so the fix is mechanical but the blast radius makes the demo land.
+Blast radius: stg_orders, the YAML column tests in _staging__models.yml, and ~7 downstream files including int_orders_enriched, int_daily_revenue, int_customer_order_summary, and fct_orders.
+The staging model already aliases status as order_status.

 Path C